Cherry Springs Dark Sky Association

 Friends of Lyman Run

 If you looked up “Lyman Run” in the Pennsylvania recreational dictionary, it would say “built for relaxation.”
 The 45-acre lake for fishing, six miles of perfect-for-strolling hiking trails, a quiet campground and a warm sand beach invite visitors to get comfortable.
-The Friends of Lyman Run also know how to throw a party!

 Contact